 - “balanced” – more time between ports, usually one or two days at sea, followed by one port-day, and so on.

 And our very last “categorization approach” – itinerary types according to the the type of the passenger ships – all of which can operate both one-ways and round-trips, but differ greatly as to operational destinations, cabin sizes and rates, amenities and activities on board, fellow passengers, trip duration, etc.

 - “river ship (boat) cruise”

 - and “(freighter) cargo ship cruise”.

-At Cruise Ship Itinerary COM you will find a concise review of the itineraries operated by the world’s most famous cruise ships of the fleets of the world’s major passenger ship lines.
+At Cruise Ship Itinerary COM you will find a concise review of the itineraries and current position cruise ship tracker in each article related to the world’s small to biggest cruise lines ships.
 You will also see cruise itinerary sample maps for the big-bigger-biggest ships (with less itineraries per year).
 As to all cruise lines itineraries review articles, there you’ll find the list of all their ships in operation, departure ports and destinations, and all the itinerary changes (if any) scheduled for a particular year.
 And as to all major cruise travel vacation destinations and countries, each of these surveys will show you a list of cruise routes operated from there.

-You are very welcomed to rate and share all our cruise ship itinerary information and reviews via the beautiful social buttons all around.
+You are very welcomed to rate and share all our cruise ship itinerary information and our new cruise tracker feature via the beautiful social buttons all around.
 This is a brand new website – and a work in progress.
 More and more data will be added constantly.
-Our goal is to make you a very well “ship itinerary informed” person – so visit us again soon!
+Our goal is to make you a very well “ship itinerary cruise informed” person – so visit us again soon!
 Safe and happy sailings!